chr1sbest/ticket_watcher/README.md

-# Lambda SMS to Monitor Ticket Sales
+# Lambda to Monitor Ticket Availability and Push SMS

 ## Components
 1) AWS Lambda to run on cron (free)